fureyc/municipal-water-demand-forecasting/README.md

 This project reinforced an important forecasting lesson for me: a more flexible model does not need to win every day to be useful.

-Previous-day persistence remains extremely effective when demand is stable.
-The nonlinear model provides its greatest value during high-demand periods and substantial transitions, even though those periods also contain its largest remaining errors.
+Previous-day persistence remains extremely difficult to beat when demand is stable.
+XGBoost provides its greatest value during high-demand periods and substantial transitions, even though those same periods contain some of its largest remaining errors.
+Looking only at average performance would have hidden that distinction.

-That distinction between average performance, operational value and model limitations became one of the most useful findings of the project.

-The probabilistic extension added a related lesson: weather information can help describe not only the expected level of demand, but also when a forecast should be treated with greater or lesser uncertainty.
+The probabilistic analysis added a related lesson.
+A useful uncertainty estimate requires more than attaching a fixed margin around a point forecast.
+Quantile regression captured much of the way forecast difficulty changes with weather and season, while sequential conformal calibration responded when recent forecast errors showed that those conditional intervals had become too optimistic or conservative.

+I found that division of labor particularly useful.
+The underlying model describes what can be learned from the available predictors; the calibration layer provides a way to respond when recent performance indicates that the model's uncertainty estimates are no longer adequate.

+More broadly, the project reinforced the value of beginning with simple baselines, evaluating chronologically and treating model limitations as part of the result rather than something to hide.
+The final system is not uniformly best in every regime and its probabilistic coverage is not perfectly constant through time, but those limitations help identify where additional data, better weather information or different modeling assumptions would be most valuable.